Ekediee/Divvy-Bike-Share-User-Analysis/README.md

 ## Steps of Analysis

 In this project, I intend to demostrate the step by step process of data analytics problems.
 Therefore, I will be going through the various stages of data analysis.
-The following tools and libraries were used to complete the analysis and visualization - `R Programming language`, `tidyverse`, `skimr`, `nania` and `PowerBI` for visualization.
+The following tools and libraries were used to complete the analysis and visualization - `R Programming language`, `tidyverse`, `skimr`, `nania`, `ggplot2` and `PowerBI` for visualization.

 ### _Methodology_